aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 - Add cache around getContact since it's being used twice per page for metadata
 - Showcase console.log

-## Actions: DeleteContactButton
+## Actions, form & useFormStatus(): DeleteContactButton, SubmitButton, NewContactButton, layout.tsx

 - DeleteContactButton: Manually handling pending state, (and showcase I can't catch errors by adding throw error from function).
 - Switch from manual isLoading to a async transition, creating an Action + Server Action, use pending state.
 Pending state is now perfectly timed with the completion of the Action.
 - (Vise error boundary can catch errors since we use action, it didn't work before!
 Remove thrown error.)

-## Forms: NewContactButton
+- DeleteContactButton: Bruk form isteden for bare button, remove pending state.
+Automatic transition for throwing errors, automatic loading state.
+- SubmitButton: add useFormStatus() to show loading state again

-- NewContactButton: Replace with form and bound to a server function which creates new contact and redirect, we cannot convert the pending state just yet.
+- NewContactButton: Replace with form and bound to a server function directly which creates new contact and redirect.
+Remove pending state!
 No need for prevent default.
-- Making buttons with forms istedenfor on clicks, can run without javascript when calling Server Function directly.
 - No need for use client here, delete NewContactButton, move it to layout.
 Direkte I en server component.

-## useFormStatus(): SubmitButton, DeleteContactButton, NewContactButton

-- SubmitButton: add useFormStatus() to show loading state even from the server, use in NewContactButton.
 - Vi er faktisk på serveren her, men SubmitButton med useFormStatus håndterer alt av interaktivitet, composability.
-- DeleteContactButton: Bruk form isteden for bare button, remove pending state.
-Automatic transition for throwing errors, automatic loading state.
+- Making buttons with forms istedenfor on clicks, can run without javascript when calling Server Function directly.

 ## useActionState(): ContactForm